fabianwhitaker/php/README.md

 webapps
 =======

 Code files of different utilities that can be used for web applications.
-Each file is protected from SQL Injection to a reasonable level.

-You are free to use these for non-commercial productions, however please contact me for commercial products to arrange a satisfactory exchange of service, whether that be just credit or a percentage of profits etc.
+Combined, these construct a simple PHP-MySQL social networking site.

+These files were created in my free time at the age of 14, and are as such outdated as of December 2021.
+I now code mainly in Python and R as part of my degree in Mathematics at the University of St. Andrews (grad: 2022).